Anastasia-psy/statsAndBooze/README.md

 ```

 You can also specify a time interval when a participant is available.
-This should be done in the following format: `YYYY-MM-DD / YYYY-MM-DD`
+This must be done in the following format: `YYYY-MM-DD / YYYY-MM-DD`
 (see example).

 ``` r